maggie-grundy/week7-capstone-project/README-MAGGIENOTES.md

 I often think of little things to do while I'm going through a big project and because I tend to forget things quickly, I'll jump right to doing the thing and then forget what I was working on before or lose momentum.
 So here I'm going to try making myself a small section with a checklist to place things like this that I want to do or look up later!

-- [] Check how to get the magnifying glass icon image inside of the input field itself.
+- [X] Check how to get the magnifying glass icon image inside of the input field itself.
 I think a span would work maybe?
 I know we did this in an earlier project (mortgage calculator) or something similar with those input fields so check that first.
+(Confirmed it's span with css positioning - made input__prefix)
+- [X] Add empty `<p>` for `.input__error`

 I'm unsure how I want to dynamically update my JS sections.
 For now I've set up 2 approaches - one like this where I can target the ID: